Cheslie Kryst, former Miss USA, dies at 30

 Police said Kryst jumped from a Manhattan apartment building and was pronounced dead at the scene Sunday morning.
 Her family confirmed her death in a statement.

-In a statement Sunday, the nationally syndicated program “Extra” called Kryst “not just a vital part of our show, she was a beloved part of our Extra family and touched the entire staff.
-Our deepest condolences to all her family and friends.”
+In a statement Sunday, the nationally syndicated program "Extra" described Kryst as "not just a vital part of our show, she was a beloved part of our Extra family and touched the entire staff.
+Our deepest condolences to all her family and friends."

+Kryst provided commentary at last month's Miss Universe pageant, which called her "one of the brightest, warmest, and most kind people we have ever had the privilege of knowing.
+Our entire community mourns her loss."

-University of South Carolina mourned the former student-athlete, calling her “a woman of many talents.”
+University of South Carolina praised the former student-athlete, calling her "a woman of many talents."
 Kryst also held an MBA from Wake Forest University.

-Republican U.S. Sen. Thom Tillis of North Carolina recalled meeting with Kryst in 2019 to discuss issues affecting their home state.

 According to police, Kryst's body was found at approximately 7 a.m.
 Sunday in front of the Orion building, a high-rise on West 42nd Street in midtown Manhattan.